 Gas information sheet 58: Type A appliance service – the quality and adequacy of air supply

-Ensuring the quality and adequacy of air supply to a gas appliance is a fundamental responsibility for all gasfitters licensed to perform gas servicing work on Type A appliances.
-As a result, understanding the required scope of this work is critical for gasfitters to be able to complete it successfully and meet their responsibilities under the Gas Safety Act and subordinate regulations.
+Ensuring the quality and adequacy of air supply to a gas appliance is a fundamental responsibility for all gasfitters that are licenced to perform gas servicing work on Type A appliances.
+As a result, understanding the required scope of this work is critical for gasfitters to be able to complete it successfully and meet their responsibilities under the Gas Safety Act 1997 and subordinate regulations.

 This information sheet:

-- is only intended to provide a guide to the requirements for Type A servicing and inspection work (for more detailed information, please refer to the Type A Servicing Standard AS 4575 Gas Appliances – Quality of Servicing)
+- is only intended to provide a guide to the requirements for Type A servicing and inspection work (for more detailed information, please refer to the Type A Servicing Standard (AS 4575-2019 Gas Appliances – Servicing of Type A appliances)

 - should be read in conjunction with ESV: